STRONG-TACT/strong-tact.github.io/submission.markdown

 ## Submission Guidelines

 <!-- add submission portal -->
-The submission portal for STRONG Hackathon and CoG competition will be opened on 5/1/2024.
+The submission portal for STRONG Hackathon and CoG competition will be opened on 5/1/2024 and closed on 7/1/2024.

 ## Training Environment